-The funding enabled CAP to hire an adoption recruiter whose sole job is to find permanent homes for a small caseload of the hardest to place foster children in the Western New York Area.
+The funding enabled CAP to hire an adoption recruiter whose sole job is to find permanent homes for a small caseload of the longest-waiting foster children in the Western New York Area.
 CAP has seen great success through the use of the WWK program.
-Our recruiter has helped unite 15 of the hardest to place local youth with forever, adoptive families and many more are matched with potential homes.
+Our recruiter has helped unite 15 of the longest-waiting local youth with forever, adoptive families, and many more are matched with potential homes.
 The program includes two match events per year that allow waiting children and families to meet and develop relationships that may last a lifetime.
 Toni Helwig is CAP’s current Wendy’s Wonderful Kids Recruiter.
 Please contact her to find out how a to a adopt a local child in need of a home or to refer a waiting child to the program.
 Learn More about Wendy's Wonderful Kids ›

 The Adoption Mentors are a group of volunteer adoptive parents, adoption professionals and adoption advocates committed to encouraging families and professionals experiencing problems in the adoption process.Click here to learn more or if you have a question for the team.
 Learn more ›